-The most common cause of peripheral vascular disease is atherosclerosis; this is when plaque builds up inside the wall of your blood vessels.
-The buildup of plaque in your blood vessels reduces the amount of blood that flows to your limbs.
-This lowers the nutrients and oxygen that are available to tissue in our legs.
-When you are dealing with peripheral vascular disease one of the symptoms you may experience is leg swelling, which in turn will cause leg pain.
 A very valid question that many patients ask is if swelling of the legs is dangerous.
-As indicated earlier swollen legs may be due to standing too long or even sitting too long, but the truth of the matter is swollen legs can be a huge indicator of something way more serious, including peripheral vascular disease.
+As indicated earlier, swollen legs may be due to standing too long or even sitting too long, but the truth is that swollen legs can be a huge indicator of something much more serious such as vascular disease.
 Not having proper blood flow to your legs is very serious and can lead to more problems and issues.
 Here are some risk factors that may cause peripheral vascular disease.

 Risk Factors of Peripheral Vascular Disease (PVD)